 Murf AI alternative for LLM text-to-speech workflows

 Murf AI is a strong studio and voice API platform for voiceovers, localization, and voice agents.
-TextToSpeechSkills gives teams polished generated speech plus an LLM-ready path to write, tag, validate, and generate audio through MCP and reusable skills.
+TextToSpeechSkills gives teams polished speech through the studio or API today, plus an MCP and reusable skills path prepared for npm release.

 Who is this for?